mszegedy/plea/story/ch-7.md

 "You weren't supposed to _diagnose_ her with _narcissism._"

 Sofia exploded.
 "Oh, like you never heard that from Mom!
 Like it wasn't… like it wasn't on the table!
 Big important Ryzhaya heiress, with a house full of disease spirits, what else would she use to insult you if she didn't like something you did?
 If she… if she spotted even an _inkling_ of similarity to an idol she had?
-Good grief, Alexey, I don't… I don't know how else to say it.
+Good grief, Alexey, I don't… kn-know how else to say it.
 I don't know what else I could have said."

 Alexey sighed, massaging his face slowly, trying to decide how best to unpack what he just heard.
 Eventually, he spoke: "Sofia… I dunno if this is news to you, but, our mother isn't exactly an example to be followed."